Table of Contents

 [Information intelligence is] the technique of turning large volumes of complex data into relevant and actionable intelligence in order to better manage risk and increase profitability.

 What this means is that through information intelligence methodologies, it's possible to extract value from wider sets of insights to improve, enhance, and streamline core business initiatives.
 You can start by simply choosing from various KPI examples relevant to your business, or continue reading to delve into the benefits and real-life business scenarios of utilizing intelligence and data.
+But first, let’s explore these two concepts in more detail.

 The Benefits Of Data Intelligence